-I am Associate Professor in the Department of Religious Studies at the University of Alabama, where I have been teaching since 2013.
-I am also the Undergraduate Director in the Department and oversee advising undergraduate majors and changes to the undergraduate curriculum.
+I am a Professor in the Department of Religious Studies at the University of Alabama, where I have been teaching since 2013.

 I received my Ph.D. in American Religious Cultures from the Graduate Division of Religion at Emory University, my M.A. in Religion from Duke University, and my B.A. in Religious Studies and English from the College of Charleston.